maibank/whmcs-maib/README.md

 ***Test Mode*** - Tick to enable test mode.
 The following tests are required: payment, refund, closing of business day.

+Test card:

+      Card number: 5102180060101124
+      Exp. date: 06/28
+      CVV: 760

 ***Callback*** - Send this URL and website IP to **maib** ecommerce support.

-***Certificate*** - Path to certificate for request authorization.
+***Certificate*** - Path to certificate for merchant authorization.
 By default path to test certificate.

-***Key certificate*** - Path to key certificate for request authorization.
+***Key certificate*** - Path to key certificate.
 By default path to test key certificate.

 ***Password*** - Certificate password.
 Test certificate password: Za86DuC